Mikhail773/R-Final-Project/README.md

 Data Analytics Final Project
 We have 4 weeks: Average 1 phase per week

-Phase 1: Proposal: Dataset and Topic Selection
+## Phase 1: Proposal: Dataset and Topic Selection

-One Page Paper with the following:
+**One Page Paper with the following:**

--> Dataset and topic: Craigslist cars trucks data:
+	   Dataset and topic: Craigslist cars trucks data:
         -> Choose a Title, a detailed description, and the specification of the chosen dataset -> Prepare and clean the dataset so that you can answer question with the dataset -> Questions and Goals: